When was the last time you delved into the world of successful people’s habits?

-From my landlord to business owners, one of the common characteristics I’ve noticed is they’re incredibly humble.
+From my landlord to business owners, one common characteristic I’ve noticed is their incredible humility.

-Seriously, you wouldn’t even guess their wealth by the look of them!
+Honestly, you wouldn’t even guess their wealth by their appearance!

 We have two ears and one mouth so that we can listen twice as much as we speak.

-It’s probably one of the best traits I want to adapt (quite desperately!).
+This is one of the best traits I’m eager to adopt (quite desperately!).

-Not only do they have a clear vision but they’re also very passionate and enthusiastic about talking about it.
+These individuals not only have a crystal-clear vision but are also incredibly passionate and enthusiastic when discussing it.

 I can’t imagine doing anything else.

 They are self-aware and have a clear vision aligned with their core values, which brings them happiness.

 Setting priorities comes naturally to them because they love what they do and are intrinsically motivated to achieve their goals.